stottlerhenke-seattle/sbt-js-test/README.md

 jsTestBrowsers := Seq(Chrome, Firefox38, InternetExplorer11)
 ```

-Note: if you dig around, you'll find `InternetExplorer8` and `Edge` are defined but they don't work at this time

 By default, test output will print to your console in color.
 If this makes a mess in your console or in your continuous integration server logs, you can turn it off.